'Since You're So Rich, You Must Be Really Smart': Talent and the Finance Wage Premium

 Sveriges Riksbank Working Paper Series No. 313

-Wages in the financial sector have experienced an extraordinary increase over the last few decades.
-A proposed explanation for this trend has been that the demand for skilled workers in finance has risen more than in other sectors.
-We use Swedish administrative data, which include detailed cognitive and non-cognitive test scores as well as performance in high-school, to examine the implications of this hypothesis for talent allocation and relative wages in the financial sector.
-We find no evidence that the selection of talent into finance has improved, neither on average nor at the top of the talent and wage distributions.
-A changing composition of talent or their returns cannot account for the surge in the finance wage premium.
-These findings alleviate concerns about a “brain drain” into finance at the expense of other sectors, but they also point toward strongly increasing wage premia for this industry over time.
+Financial sector wages increased extraordinarily over the last decades.
+An explanation for this trend is that skill demand rose more in finance than other sectors.
+We use Swedish administrative data, which include cognitive and non-cognitive ability, as well as U.S. data, to examine talent allocation and relative wages in the financial sector.
+We find no evidence that talent in finance improved, neither on average nor at the top.
+A changing composition or return to talent cannot account for the surging wage premium.
+Our findings alleviate concerns about a brain drain, but indicate that finance workers capture rising rents over time.

-Keywords: Sectoral Wage Premia; Talent Allocation; Earnings Inequality; Compensation in Financial Industry
+Keywords: Industry Wage Premia; Talent Allocation; Earnings Inequality; Compensation in Financial Sector

 JEL Classification: J24, J31, G20